William Beauclerk, 9th Duke of St Albans: Family

-His Grace died on 27 May 1849 at the Holly Lodge, Highgate, Middlesex.
-There is a monument in his memory at Highgate Cemetery (west side) with an inscription which reads: To the memory of William Aubrey de Vere, 9th Duke of St Albans, for many years proprietor of Holly Lodge, Highgate; Born March 24th 1801, Died May 26th 1849.
+Beauclerk died on 27 May 1849 at the Holly Lodge in Highgate.
+There is a monument in his memory at Highgate Cemetery (west) with an inscription which reads: "To the memory of William Aubrey de Vere, 9th Duke of St Albans, for many years proprietor of Holly Lodge, Highgate; Born March 24th 1801, Died May 26th 1849."

-After his death, the Dowager Duchess married secondly on 10 November 1859, as his second wife, Lucius Cary, 10th Viscount of Falkland, (former Governor of Nova Scotia and Bombay).
-Lord and Lady Falkland were married until his death in 1884; the Viscountess Falkland died on 2 December 1893 at St Leonards-on-Sea, Sussex.
+After Beauclerk's death, the dowager duchess remarried on 10 November 1859 to Lucius Cary, 10th Viscount of Falkland, as his second wife.
+She died on 2 December 1893 at St Leonards-on-Sea, Sussex.

 Descendants

-Through his only son, the 9th Duke was grandfather of Osborne Beauclerk, 12th Duke of St Albans, Lady Moyra Beauclerk (wife of Lord Richard Cavendish, grandson of William Cavendish, 7th Duke of Devonshire), Lady Katherine Beauclerk (wife of Henry Somerset, a grandson of Henry Somerset, 8th Duke of Beaufort and secondly, Major-General the Hon.
-Sir William Lambton, son of George Lambton, 2nd Earl of Durham), Lady Alexandra Beauclerk and Lord William Beauclerk, who both died unmarried.
+Through his only son, the 9th Duke was grandfather of Osborne Beauclerk, 12th Duke of St Albans, Lady Moyra Beauclerk (wife of Lord Richard Cavendish), Lady Katherine Beauclerk (wife William Lambton), Lady Alexandra Beauclerk and Lord William Beauclerk.

+Titles and estates

+Beauclerk succeeded to the dukedom in 1825, taking family titles including Hereditary Grand Falconer of England.

+His first marriage to Harriet Coutts, wealthy widow of banker Thomas Coutts, came with a substantial dowry of £30,000, an estate at Woodham Walter in Essex, and a life interest in Holly Lodge in Highgate, Middlesex and Stratton House on Piccadilly, Mayfair).
+When the duchess died on 6 August 1837, she left her husband a £10,000 annuity and interests in her London properties, but these were for life only and did not pass to his heirs.
+Most of the Coutts Bank fortune went to Angela Burdett-Coutts, granddaughter of Thomas Coutts (from his first marriage).